julien-sobczak/the-notewriter/website/docs/reference/internals.md

 #### `.nt/objects/info/commit-graph`

 The `commit-graph` file lists in a sequential order all commits that was processed in this repository.
-The list is useful when retrieving new objects from a [remote](../guides/remote.md) to quickly determine the missing commits to replay.
+The list is useful when retrieving new objects from a [remote](../guides/remote.md) to quickly determine the missing commits and pack files to replay.

 Ex: